Ugratara Devalaya: Sthala Purana

-Once upon a time, Yama (Lord of the Hell) made a complaint to Brahma that nobody is coming to the Hell from Kamarupa because of the sacredness of the area, despite of doing sins.
+Once upon a time, Yama (Lord of the Hell) made a complaint to Brahma that nobody is coming to Hell from Kamarupa because of the sacredness of the area, despite committing sins.
 Brahma carried this complaint to Vishnu.
 Vishnu took them to Shiva.
 Lord Shiva ordered Goddess Ugra Tara to drive away all the people who are living in Kamakhya.
 She sent her army.

 In the course of this drive, they laid their hands on Rishi Vasishtha who was meditating on Shiva at Sandhyachal.
 Vasishtha became angry and cursed Ugra Tara and Shiva.
 From then onwards all the Vedic (Shiva) sadhanas are given up in Kama rupa and Ugra Tara became a Goddess of Vamachara sadhana.
 All her army became Mlechhas.

 Sadhana

 Ugra Tara is worshiped in general like Kamakhya.
 She likes liquor, flesh, Modaka, coconuts, and sugar cane.